Register as a platform

 Follow these steps to register a short-term rental platform:

-5. Pay the fee by credit card or pre-authorized debit (PAD)
+4. Fill out and submit your application by paying the fee using a credit card or pre-authorized debit (PAD)

 Fees